[go: up one dir, main page]

 Although it has one or two moments which provoke a smile, the original source material isn't such that it survives being tweaked to this extent.
 Perhaps not the point, but the rest of the inspiration for this turkey must have been written on the back of a postage stamp.
 Skip this and watch Bedazzled and Not Only … But Also instead.

-A 'comic' retelling of a classic story
+A dog of a film

 Vous aimerez aussi